Our VOTES Matter

 Changes to 2020 voting laws brought on by Covid-19 make it possible to register and vote without ever leaving home.

-Due to COVID-19, all voters are encouraged to cast a ballot before Election Day using VOTE BY MAIL.
+Due to the COVID-19 Pandemic, all Illinois voters now have the option to Vote By Mail, no excuses needed.
 Voting by mail is an easy option for voters, and you can request a vote by mail ballot through email, mail, or in person.

 An application is available from your local election authority: